Vizzuality/devismos/_docs/backenders/strategy-2021/roles/knowledge-and-mentorship.md

 -  Support the team

 ## Decision making
--  In collaboration with the capacity owner improve the proposals allocation workflow and directly allocate people required if needed
+-  In collaboration with the capacity owner be involved in the advice process when allocating proposals and suggest people allocation based on skills